The Gong Show: Finale

-NBC allowed Barris to continue the show for the rest of his contract, and Barris made no perceptible change in preparation for the July 21, 1978 finale.
-The celebrity judges for the final NBC episode of The Gong Show were Jamie Farr, Patty Andrews and Carl Ballantine; staff member Larry Gotterer appeared as "Fenwick Gotterer" to host after Barris began the final show with a "Chuckie's Fables" sketch.
+After informing Barris of the impending cancellation, NBC allowed him to continue The Gong Show for the rest of his contract.
+Barris made no perceptible change in preparation for the program's final show of the NBC run on July 21, 1978.
+The celebrity judges for the NBC finale of The Gong Show were Jamie Farr, Patty Andrews and Carl Ballantine; staff member Larry Gotterer appeared as "Fenwick Gotterer" to host after Barris began the final show with a "Chuckie's Fables" sketch.
 The rest of the final episode tried to explain the life of the show and its cancellation.
 Barris managed to have the last word on the show's demise, appearing as a contestant.
 Playing in a country music band called "The Hollywood Cowboys" with the house band's rhythm section, Barris sang a slightly modified version of Johnny Paycheck's "Take This Job and Shove It", giving NBC the finger during the song to accentuate his point.
 NBC censored the gesture, with the word "OOPS!" superimposed over a still shot of the set.
-Barris was gonged by Jamie Farr, who quipped, "Because that little fella's been saying that I've been long of nose, I'm also long of gong, fella."
+Barris was gonged by Jamie Farr, who quipped, "That little fella's been saying that I've been long a nose, I'm also long a gong, fella."

 The last act on the show, the group "Lobster Repair", performed Harry Belafonte's song "Day-O" and won the final $516.32 and trophy of the NBC era.
-Gotterer presented the award and Barris closed the show by thanking the crew and introducing Gene, Gene the Dancing Machine, along with Jaye P. Morgan, whom NBC had banned from appearing on the show after exposing her breasts.
+Gotterer presented the award and Barris closed the show by thanking the crew and bringing Gene, Gene the Dancing Machine and Jaye P. Morgan onto the stage; Morgan had been banned from appearing on the show by NBC in September 1977, after exposing her breasts on air.